-Future Connections: The Totem Lake Connector will be a bicycle and pedestrian bridge that connects the Cross Kirkland Corridor (CKC) where it is currently severed by a complex intersection (Construction is expected to begin 2020).
-Also, a connection between the end of the CKC to Redmond and the Sammamish River Trail will be established along Willow Road to NE 124th St. [Learn More]
+Future Connections: The Totem Lake Connector will be a bicycle and pedestrian bridge that connects the Cross Kirkland Corridor (CKC) where it is currently severed by a complex intersection (Construction to be completed in 2022).
+The future Willows Road Regional Trail Connection will connect the end of the CKC to 124th in Redmond 124th St. [Learn More]

 Current Status: Planning phase.

 Future Connections: In 2021 King County Parks and the City of Woodinville will partner to construct a gravel trail from NE 124th to NE 145th in Woodinville.
 This will include a trail crossing at NE 145th which will allow a connection between the Eastrail and the Sammamish River Trail.